automician/app-manager-with-steps-demo-playwright-js/readme.md

 ## Other TODOs

-* fix instability of tests implementation, making failures like `Execution context was destroyed, most likely because of a navigation`
 * fix: method-based locators are broken once proxied via `withSteps` if not ignored with corresponding prefix (`_` or `$`)
 * add installation instructions to README
 * add project settings with dotenv overrides to allow customize steps behavior (like prefixes to ignore, etc.)